BLEACH366/MolPIF/README.md

 ```
 And you will get the results in `$out_fn`.

-To generate molecules for lead optimization task targeting specified protein pocket, you need to specify an additional parameter `fix_index` to indicate the indices of the fixed atoms for the ligand, which can be determined using `./test/get_ligand_index.py`.
+To generate molecules for lead optimization task targeting specified protein pocket (recommend using `pretrained_lead.ckpt`, which is trained with a larger $Pm$ and $Pam$), you need to specify an additional parameter `fix_index` to indicate the indices of the fixed atoms for the ligand, which can be determined using `./test/get_ligand_index.py`.
 Then run:
 ```
-python sample_for_pocket.py --protein_path $protein_path --ligand_path $ligand_path --ckpt_path $ ckpt_path --out_fn $out_fn --fix_index $fix_index
+python sample_for_pocket.py --protein_path $protein_path --ligand_path $ligand_path --ckpt_path $ ckpt_path --out_fn $out_fn --fix_index $fix_index --attachment_atoms $attachment_atoms --min_add_num $min_add_num
 ```
-And you will get the results in `$out_fn`.
-Since the current generation results do not specify anchor points, it is necessary to use `./test/frag_part_filter.py` to remove atoms added at undesired positions and restore the bonds of the fixed fragment.
+And you will get the results in `$out_fn`. ($attachment_atoms is used to specify the anchor, and remove atoms added at undesired positions)

 ## Evaluation
-The evaluation procedure is the same as [MolCRAFT](https://github.com/AlgoMole/MolCRAFT) and [CBGBench](https://github.com/EDAPINENUT/CBGBench/tree/7a34993a8033b0a344ce24cb7c8fb40e5cb73b65); please refer to them for details.
+For regular properties (vina score, QED, SA, SE, etc), it is calculated upon sampling.
+The other evaluation procedure is the same as [MolCRAFT](https://github.com/AlgoMole/MolCRAFT) and [CBGBench](https://github.com/EDAPINENUT/CBGBench/tree/7a34993a8033b0a344ce24cb7c8fb40e5cb73b65); please refer to them for details.
+For tsne evaluation, you can use `./test/morgan_tsne.py`.
+For toy dataset evaluation, you can refer to `./toy/`.
 Generated results `MolPIF_vina_docked.pt`, `MolPIF_metrics.json` and `MolPIF_geom.xlsx` can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1VBGnHyThNHpdaLgppOeKCKomwfL6oXde)

 ## License